 A small finance company or a microfinance institution is a private institution that extends financial services to businesses and individuals belonging to the lower income levels.
 Small finance companies provide credit services to individuals and businesses that form the lower levels of the income hierarchy.

-Many individuals and business are unable to match requirements of traditional banking institutions that require a credit background and substantial disposable income.
+Many individuals and business are unable to match the requirements of traditional banking institutions that require a credit background and substantial disposable income.
 Micro or small finance companies provide financial resources to their customers for their personal or professional financial necessities.
-Individuals, self-employed professionals and businesses can fulfil their entrepreneurial dream or fulfil a personal financial emergency by availing small-size loan from a micro finance company.
+Individuals, self-employed professionals and businesses can fulfil their entrepreneurial dream or fulfil a personal financial emergency by availing small-size loan from a microfinance company.

 Lending Limitations of Small Finance Company in India